pohsun/notes/CS/Python_Packaging.md

 # Overview

-The structure of a project/module could be found as in [the sample namespace project][samplenamespaceproject] provided officially by PyPA.
+The structure of a project/module could be found as in [the sample namespace project](https://github.com/pypa/sample-namespace-packages) provided officially by PyPA.

 ```
 root